-Overall, influenza activity has decreased in Texas.
-However, Texas influenza laboratory data and influenza-like illness (ILI) indicators demonstrated a very marginal increase compared to last week.
+Influenza activity continues to decrease across the state of Texas.
+Texas influenza laboratory data and influenza-like illness (ILI) indicators demonstrated a minor decrease compared to last week.
 ILI activity was above the 2014-2015 state ILINet baseline of 5.42%.